Documents Needed to Apply

 Fly in 4 is a partnership between incoming students and the university to promote graduation in four years.
 Graduating in four years reduces student debt and helps control college costs.

-The Fly in 4 $4,000 annual grants are provided to 500 incoming freshman and eligible transfer students with the greatest demonstrated financial need.
+The Fly in 4 $4,000 annual grants are provided to 500 incoming freshman and eligible transfer students with the greatest demonstrated financial need based on the FAFSA application.

 Athletic scholarships are available in all varsity sports.
 The number of scholarships, requirements, standards, and awards are controlled by Temple University and by the National Collegiate Athletic Association (NCAA).
 For further information, contact the Department of Intercollegiate Athletics, 215-204-2571.